Subgraph densities in Markov spaces: Introduction

-Since graphons can be approximated by finite graphs via sampling, and the homomorphism measures of these finite graphs approximate the homomorphism measure of the graphon, we obtain a partial answer to the soficity problem (3) as well.
+Since graphons can be approximated by finite graphs via sampling, and the homomorphism measures of these finite graphs approximate the homomorphism measure of the graphon, the results on partition approximability of $\eta^G$ can be interpreted as a partial answer to the soficity problem (iii).